-If you’ve decided on vehicle graphics to promote your brand.
-Using the recommended adhesive vinyl for your application may be the difference between an attractive graphic that lasts for years.
+Good vehicle graphics gone bad happens.
+If you’ve decided on vehicle graphics to promote your brand using the recommended adhesive vinyl for your application may be the difference between an attractive graphic that lasts for years.
 Or a disappointment.

 Not All Adhesive Vinyl is Created the Same

 Last week, TKO Graphix National Account Manager, Glenn Burris, received an inquiry about installing full wraps on a fleet of vehicles.
 The graphics had already been produced by another printer, not by TKO.
 The company wanted certified experienced installers who would stand by their work.
 We offer this, but there was a problem.
 There are hundreds of adhesive vinyl materials available for vehicle graphics.
-The material on which the graphics were printed were not recommended for a full wrap.
+The material on which the graphics were printed was not recommended for a full wrap.
+It was a case of good vehicle graphics gone bad.

 “Vinyl begins as Poly Vinyl Chloride (PVC), then additives create the vinyl film used to wrap vehicles.
 Plasticizers are added for flexibility, pigment is added for color, then UV absorbers and heat stabilizers are added to create a vinyl that will conform to a vehicle’s shape and withstand the elements.
 Cast, or “premium vinyl,” is a process similar to making a cake.
 Ingredients are mixed and solvents are added, then poured into a casting sheet, which is baked, allowing the solvents to evaporate.
 This process makes a very flexible, thin, shrink-resistant material.
 Another manufacturing option is the calendar or economy process.
 In this method, ingredients are mixed, but solvents aren’t added.
 Like pizza dough, the vinyl is rolled and stretched into the desired shape.
 This material is thicker and having been stretched, it tends to shrink.” — FAQ: Are There Different Vinyl Graphics Materials?